Prshant-kumar/Technical-paper/technical_paper.md

   </p>

-- In this structure any number of additional system are installed, they need to be added to the ESB and that will save the cost, time, connection complexit and many more.
+- In this structure any number of additional systems are installed, they need to be added to the ESB and that will save the cost, time, connection complexity, and many more.